Query

 Async Query

 For long-running queries or large result sets, you can use the async query API.
 Instead of waiting for the full result inline, the server returns a job reference that you poll until the query completes.
-Once finished, you get a presigned download URL to fetch the results.
+Once finished, the status response includes a download_url for the result file.

-This is especially useful for exporting entire tables, running heavy aggregations, or downloading results as Parquet files.
+This is especially useful for exporting entire tables, running heavy aggregations, or downloading results as JSON or Parquet files.

 How it works

-/query/async.
-The server returns ajob_idandstatus_url. - Poll — GET the
+POSTyour query to/query/async.
+The server returns ajob_idandstatus_url. - Poll —

 API Reference